 Which colour temperature?

 Choosing the right colour temperature for your room is vitally important, but it is a matter of personal taste.
+This article serves as a comprehensive guide to understanding color temperatures and their impact on ambiance, helping you make an informed decision.
 We can only show you the door, you must be the one who walks through it.

-Colour temperatures are measured in Kelvin which is symbolized by the letter K. The higher the Kelvin rating, the whiter and then bluer the light appears.
+Colour temperatures are measured in Kelvin (K), which is symbolized by the letter K. The kelvin scale is used to measure color temperatures, representing the hue of a specific type of light source.
+The higher the Kelvin rating, the whiter and then bluer the light appears.
 Our colour temperature chart shown below, shows the scale of colour temperatures ranging from candlelight at 1800K to a clear blue sky at 8,000K to 12,000K.

 Contrary to popular belief a higher colour temperature is not a measurement of brightness but appearance, brightness is measured in lumens.
 Because LEDs are blue to begin with, more phosphor is coated over the LED to provide the warmer colour temperatures; which does make the cooler colours appear slightly brighter.
 Generally cool white is around 5% brighter than warm white in terms of lumens.